khegglu/khegglu.github.io/docs/documentation/microsoft office.md

 ```
 reg add "HKEY_CURRENT_USER\Software\Microsoft\Office\XX.X\Outlook\Security" /v EnableUnsafeClientMailRules /t REG_DWORD /d 1 /f
 ```
-### "The Delegates settings were not saved correctly.
+### The Delegates settings were not saved correctly.
 Unable to activate send-on-behalf-of list.
-You do not have sufficient permission to perform this operation on this object."
+You do not have sufficient permission to perform this operation on this object.
 *This error can occur when the Delegates list contains a mailbox user who no longer exists in the organization.
 To fix the error remove the non-existent user from the Delegates list before you attempt to add other Delegates or change the Delegates settings.*

 The first command is to check the attribute, the next following 2 are either to clear a specific inactive user or to remove them all.